The Keddie Cabin Murders – The Infamous Story of Cabin 28

 At 9:30 p.m., Tina, who had been watching television at the Seabolt residence, returned home for what should have been a regular night like many before.

-At around 8:00 a.m. on April 12th, 1981, the mountains echoed with the chatter of birds.
-Returning from the Seabolts' house, Sheila opened the door to a grim reality no one could ever be prepared for.
-On the living room carpet lay the bodies of Sue, John Sharp, and Dana Wingate, brutally murdered in the ransacked cabin.
+At around 8:00 a.m. on April 12, 1981, the mountains echoed with the chatter of birds.
+Returning from the Seabolts' house, Sheila opened the door to a grim reality no one could have been prepared for.
+On the living room carpet lay the bodies of Sue, John Sharp, and Dana Wingate — brutally murdered in the ransacked cabin.

-Startled by the blood-soaked scene, Sheila screamed as she fled from the cabin to their neighbor, the Seabolts, seeking help as the Sharps' home had no phone.
+Startled by the blood-soaked scene, Sheila screamed and fled to the Seabolts, seeking help, as the Sharps' home had no phone.
 She frantically recounted what she had witnessed, urging them to call the police.

-Their Neighbor, Jamie Seabolt, briefly entered the house via the back door to check if anyone remained alive.
-Unbelievably, Rick and Greg, Sheila's two younger brothers, and their friend Justin were discovered unharmed.
+Their neighbor, Jamie Seabolt, briefly entered the house through the back door to check if anyone remained alive.
+Remarkably, Rick and Greg — Sheila’s two younger brothers — along with their friend Justin, were discovered unharmed.

-Authorities soon arrived at the Keddie Resort shortly after receiving the distress call.
-During the initial crime scene response, it would take them hours to realize that Sue's 12-year-old daughter, Tina Sharp, was nowhere to be found.
+Authorities arrived at the Keddie Resort shortly after receiving the distress call.
+During the initial response, it took hours for investigators to realize that Sue’s twelve-year-old daughter, Tina Sharp, was missing.

 The walls have witnessed unspeakable brutality.